Ericsson/codechecker/docs/package_layout.md

 Package creation is based on the package layout config file.
 It has two main parts a static and a runtime part.

-## Static section
-Static part is used to create the main package skeleton (directory structure) where the CodeChecker finds the required files.

 ### External checker libraries
 External checker libraries can be used in the package.
 The shared object files should be in the plugin directory and will be automatically loaded at runtime.